blivesta/rippler/README.md

 ##Sidenote

-for firefox and safari is rippler using 0 for default effectSize!
+Due to click errors on firefox and safari is rippler using 0 for default effectSize!

 ```
 $(document).ready(function() {